 If you’re a gluten-free food lover and you haven’t seen GFF: Gluten-Free Forever magazine, this is your lucky day!
 GFF is one of the most beautiful food magazines I’ve ever seen, period.
 Every issue of this gorgeous gluten-free glossy out of California includes more than 45 delicious and doable recipes (many of which are dairy free, too), stunning photography, great product reviews (some of the products aren’t available in Canada) and destination guides to make travel easier (the upcoming summer issue includes a GF guide to Toronto by yours truly!).

-When this quarterly magazine gets delivered to my house—always with a mouthwatering image on the cover, be it a burger or chocolate cake—at first I devour it, flipping through the pages to see what’s in store (always starting with the last page, a habit of mine with any magazine).
+When the print edition of this quarterly magazine gets delivered to my house—always with a mouthwatering image on the cover, be it a burger or chicken or chocolate cake (yes, judge it by its cover!)—at first I devour it, flipping through the pages to see what’s in store (always starting with the last page, a habit of mine with any magazine).
 And then I savour it, taking time to read each article and recipe (and folding down the corners of the ones I want to make).
 I’ve collected every issue since the first one, which came out in the fall of 2014, and I will pass them on to my daughter when she sets out on her own one day.

 I want to thank GFF editor-in-chief Erika Lenkert for giving people who live a gluten-free lifestyle the sublime foodie magazine that they deserve!